wpilibsuite/frc-docs/source/docs/software/trajectory-end-to-end/characterizing-drive.rst

 |Feedback Gains|

 Assuming we have done everything correctly, our proportional gain will be in units of Volts * Seconds / Meters.
+Thus, our calculated gain means that, for each meter per second of velocity error, the controller will output an additional 8.5 volts.

 .. |Diagnostics| image:: images/voltage-domain-plots.png
 .. |Feedforward Gains| image:: images/ff-gains.png